Gastroenterology Tests and Procedures

 If you are asked to remove clothing, you will be given a gown to wear.

-While the pancreas scan itself causes no pain, having to lie still for the length of the procedure might cause some discomfort or pain, particularly in the case of a recent injury or invasive procedure such as surgery.
-The technologist will use all possible comfort measures and complete the procedure as quickly as possible to minimize any discomfort or pain.
+While the X-ray procedure itself causes no pain, the manipulation of the body part being examined may cause some discomfort or pain, particularly in the case of a recent injury or invasive procedure such as surgery.
+The radiologic technologist will use all possible comfort measures and complete the procedure as quickly as possible to minimize any discomfort or pain.

 After the procedure